Is your height safety system legally compliant?

 The frequency of inspection and recertification varies from state to state, so we work with your business to set up action plans that help you maintain your registers, complete your inspections and ensure that your site remains compliant and safe for contractors and employees alike.

-With offices in Perth, Adelaide, Brisbane, Sydney and Melbourne, we offer cost effective consistency for organisations with multi-site operations irrespective of the location of your sites.
+With offices in Brisbane, Sydney and Melbourne, we offer cost effective consistency for organisations with multi-site operations irrespective of the location of your sites.
 Contact us today to discuss your inspection needs and how we can assist you to plan the ongoing management of your height safety systems.

 Workplace Access & Safety’s inspection services are overseen by the National Association of Testing Authorities (NATA).
 NATA are recognised by the Commonwealth of Australia as Australia’s national authority for the accreditation of laboratories and the peak body for the accreditation of inspection bodies and proficiency testing scheme providers.